 Format and Organization

 Design your lifebook chronologically, treating adoption as a journey with a beginning and key milestones.
-Consider including a table of contents, as children often return to their life books repeatedly throughout their lives and appreciate being able to locate specific sections easily.
+Consider including a table of contents, as children often return to their adoption lifebooks throughout their lives and appreciate being able to easily locate specific sections.

-Many families choose large binders or memory books that allow for adding pages as children grow.
+Many families choose large binders or memory books that allow them to add pages as children grow.
 Others prefer online services like Shutterfly to create professionally printed books.
 There are also lifebooks that have prompts ready for you to fill out, such as My Family, My Journey.
 This book includes pages to chart an adopted child’s journey, a pocket to place important documents and memorabilia, and family tree pages.

 The format you choose matters less than ensuring it reflects your child’s story in a personal and meaningful way.